fbpx

 • Individualized frequency schemes

-Over the past two decades, there has been clinical research with more than 300 studies indexed on PubMed supporting its therapeutic potential.
+Over the past two decades, there has been clinical research with hundreds of studies indexed on PubMed supporting its therapeutic potential.

-2. This was followed by animal models.
+2. This was followed by more animal and human models.
 This phase proved enhanced circulation, decreased inflammation, and increased bone density.

-3. Finally were the clinical trials.
+3. Finally, there were the full clinical trials.
 Clinical groups, older persons, stroke survivors, Parkinson’s patients, and athletes went through this stage of human studies.

 Below are the landmark trials in the scientific research of vibrational therapy.